-Do not report the following on this line 15:
+Do not report the following on line 15 or on Form 8916-A.

-- Amounts reportable on Part II, line 10;

-- Any gain or loss from inventory hedging transactions reportable on Part II, line 13;

-- Amounts reportable on Part II, line 16;

-- Amounts reportable on Part II, line 19;
+Amounts reportable on Part II, line 10.

-- Mark-to-market income or (loss) associated with the inventories of dealers in securities under section 475 reportable on Part II, line 14;

-- Section 481(a) adjustments related to cost of goods sold or inventory valuation reportable on Part II, line 17; - Fines and penalties reportable on Part III, line 9; and - Judgments, damages, awards and similar costs, reportable on Part III, line 10.
+- Any gain or loss from inventory hedging transactions reportable on Part II, line 13. - Amounts reportable on Part II, line 16. - Amounts reportable on Part II, line 19. - Mark-to-market income or (loss) associated with the inventories of dealers in securities under section 475 reportable on Part II, line 14. - Section 481(a) adjustments related to cost of goods sold or inventory valuation reportable on Part II, line 17. - Fines and penalties reportable on Part III, line 9. - Judgments, damages, awards, and similar costs, reportable on Part III, line 10. - Amounts included on Part III, line 28.